GFlisch/Arc4u/Framework/Dependency.md

 Finaly the framework is a set of functionality that can be injected when needed in your application.

-The Api is defined in the nuget package Arc4u.Standard.Dependency and contains principaly 2 concepts.

-The first one is the definition (abstraction) of a container.
+The Api is defined in the nuget package Arc4u.Standard.Dependency and contains principaly the definition (abstraction) of a container.
-The second is a singleton class: DependencyContext, used to work with the underneath container.

 ## IContainer.